MaSch0212/minigolf-friday/README.md

 ### Run

-1. Run `dotnet watch run` in the `server` directory to start the server.
+1. Run `dotnet watch run` in the `src/server/host` directory to start the server.
-2. Run `pnpm run start` in the `client` directory to start the client.
+2. Run `pnpm run start` in the `src/client` directory to start the client.

 or